 Domestic tension can arise during divorce, annulment or even if you have never been married but are separated, especially when parents are discussing child support.
 There is a specific set of guidelines under the Texas Family Code for the amount to be allotted for the children’s support per month.
 However, courts can deviate from the code under certain circumstances, and the code allows for the parties to reach agreements that are not in accord with the guidelines.

-When determining child support the court can examine factors such as net resources, cost of health insurance, a duty to support other children, intentional underemployment, imputed income, special needs of the children, the age of the children, the ability of the parent’s to contribute support, the child’s assets, child care expenses, cost of travel for visitation and others in the best interest of the child.
+When determining child support, the court can examine many factors like net resources, cost of health insurance, duty to support other children, intentional underemployment, imputed income, special needs of the children, the age of the children, the ability of the parents to contribute support, the children’s assets, child care expenses and cost of travel for visitation.

 Regardless of your relationship with the other party, the health and well-being of the children should still be prioritized.
-The firm understands the emotional and sometimes physical toll divorce can bring on the children.
-When you need an experienced, sensitive and family-oriented lawyer who can balance yours and children’s interest, Lackey Law Firm, P.C. can help.
+Lackey Law Firm, P.C., understands the emotional and sometimes physical toll divorce can bring on children.
+When you need an experienced, sensitive and family-oriented lawyer who can balance the best interests of you and your children’s best interests, Attorney Alicia Lackey stands ready to help.

 Skilled Handling Of All Support Issues

 Lackey Law Firm, P.C., can assist with various child support cases, including but not limited to: